top of page

 Birthday: April 17, 1982 Facebook: @OfficialLeeJoongi Instagram: @actor_jg Twitter: @JGshock

 In 2001, he debuted as a model and took on small roles in dramas and films.
 Following his success in The King and the Clown (2005), he received a full-tuition scholarship from the Seoul Institute of the Arts and graduated in 2007.
 But before landing the iconic role as an effeminate Joseon-era clown in the hit film, the Busan-born actor went through three rounds of auditions and competed against 3,000 other actors.
-In order to stand out, he did a handstand and a split, an exact scene in the movie.
-This break-out role elevated him from a relatively unknown actor into one of the pillars of Hallyu and earned for him several prestigious acting awards.
-The movie’s success thrust him to “the forefront of this ‘pretty boy’ trend”—a “foot chain" he feared would lead to typecasting.
+In order to stand out, he did a handstand and a split, reenacting an exact scene in the movie.
+This break-out role elevated him from a relatively unknown actor into one of the pillars of Hallyu and earned for him a Baeksang Best New Actor and several other equally prestigious acting awards.
+Unfortunately, the movie’s success thrust him to “the forefront of this ‘pretty boy’ trend”—a “foot chain" he feared would lead to typecasting.

-He started his mandatory military service in 2010.
-He was cast in the army musical Voyage of Life during this time.
-He performed on opening night with head bandages after suffering from a severe forehead injury during rehearsal right before the show.
+He started his mandatory military service in 2010 and was cast in the army musical Voyage of Life.
+He performed on opening night with head bandages after suffering from a severe forehead injury during rehearsal.
 Despite receiving 50 stitches, he went on with the musical out of duty.

 After completing his military service in 2012, he held a series of events to connect with his fans in Korea and Japan and promoted his single "Deucer” in the latter.
 He then released an album almost every year until 2018.

-In “Moonlovers: Scarlet Heart Ryeo” (2016), Lee plays Wang So, the "Wolf Dog Prince" and the fourth prince of Goryeo, Lee Joongi brings to life a misunderstood character, ostracized by his family due to his appearance and reputation.
+In Moon Lovers: Scarlet Heart Ryeo (2016), Lee plays Wang So, the "Wolf Dog Prince" and the fourth prince of Goryeo, He brings to life a misunderstood character, ostracized by his family due to his appearance and reputation.
 But despite his tough exterior, Wang So possesses a sensitive and vulnerable side that becomes more apparent as the show progresses.

-Various award-giving bodies continued to recognize the “King of Sageuk” (historical shows) in the following roles: a masked thief-hero (Iljimae, 2008), a magistrate who can see ghosts (Arang and the Magistrate, 2012), a father charged with murder (Two Weeks, 2013), a gunner out for revenge (Gunman in Joseon, 2014), a scholar-turned-vengeful-vampire (Scholar Who Walks the Night, 2015), and a criminal profiler (Criminal Minds).
+Various award-giving bodies continued to recognize the “King of Sageuk (historical shows)" in the following roles: a masked thief-hero (Iljimae, 2008), a magistrate who can see ghosts (Arang and the Magistrate, 2012), a father charged with murder (Two Weeks, 2013), a gunner out for revenge (Gunman in Joseon, 2014), a scholar-turned-vengeful-vampire (Scholar Who Walks the Night, 2015), and a criminal profiler (Criminal Minds, 2017).

 Despite the accolades, he continues challenging himself, cast as the villain Commander Lee in the Hollywood film Resident Evil: The Final Chapter (2016), earning praises from Director Paul W.S.
 Anderson and the female lead Milla Jovovich.

 No longer bound by the "chain," his role as a serial killer’s son in Flower of Evil (2020) earned him a Baeksang nomination.
-Recently, he starred in the fantasy action series Again My Life (2022).
+He then starred as a crime-fighting prosecutor in the revenge fantasy action series Again My Life (2022).

-Outside his projects, he supports his previous co-stars and cares for his chihuahuas Ggabi and Jjoonie.
-Off-camera, Lee Joon-gi is known for his philanthropic work and incredible fan engagement.
-Always humble and ever-connected with his audience, he knows how to keep the love flowing both ways—through fan meets, social media, and charity events.
+Off-camera, Lee Joon-gi is famous for supporting his previous co-stars and caring for his chihuahuas Ggabi and Jjoonie.
+He is also known for his philanthropic work and incredible fan engagement.
+Always humble and ever connected with his audience, he knows how to keep the love flowing both ways—through fan meets, social media, and charity events.

 Related Posts